peter50216/trailblazer.github.io/inc/pro.md

     <p>No subscription is necessary for this - you decide when you need us!</p>

     <p>
-      Trailblazer Credit will be launched in August 2016.
+      <strong>Trailblazer Credit will be launched in August 2016.</strong>
     </p>
   </div>